gaiaseynaeve/afec-eigensite/src/work/kitenation.md

 ![logo](/img/logo/kn.png)

-For the course Crossmedia Production, we have to create a Fitbit app.
-My group and II decided to create an app for kite surfers.
+For the course Crossmedia Production, we had to create a Fitbit app.
+My group and I decided to create an app for kite surfers.
 In order make this app we needed a logo.

 <div class="charter">
   <img src="/img/kn-mockup2.png">